 Housing costs in Stevensville are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

 Stevensville is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Stevensville’s overall crime rate is lower than average for the country.

 Stevensville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Stevensville in 2018 was $42,532, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $170,128 for a family of four.

 Stevensville is a somewhat ethnically-diverse town.
 The people who call Stevensville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stevensville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Stevensville include Irish, English, Italian, and Polish.
+Important ancestries of people in Stevensville include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Stevensville is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and Polish.